Vegetable Stuffed Braided Bread | Spicy Braided Stuffed Bread

 Baking the Bread -

-• Combine 2 tbsp of warm milk and 1 tsp of butter in a bowl and mix well.
+• Combine 2 tablespoon of warm milk and 1 teaspoon of butter in a bowl and mix well.
 Brush this mixture liberally over the braided bread.

 Brushing the bread